Sentimental Journey To The 50's A Trip Back In Time

 Or the natural springs where we would go to get fresh spring water.

-(most of which have been shut down due to polution) How about sucking the sweet nectar out of the flowers?
+(most of which have been shut down due to polution)

 When I was growing up all we had were reel push mowers